- Military Basics

 - If you are using a shared computer at home, or believe someone is monitoring your internet usage, consider viewing this information from a public setting, such as a library.

-- It is also a good idea to exit from this website and delete it from your browser history after viewing this material.
+- Browser histories may not be private.
+Therefore, it is a good idea to delete this website from your browser history after viewing the material.